otacke/udacity-machine-learning-engineer/submissions/capstone_proposals/sales_prediction_for_games.md

 ### Domain Background
 _(approx. 1-2 paragraphs)_

-In this section, provide brief details on the background information of the domain from which the project is proposed.
+_In this section, provide brief details on the background information of the domain from which the project is proposed.
 Historical information relevant to the project should be included.
 It should be clear how or why a problem in the domain can or should be solved.
 Related academic research should be appropriately cited in this section, including why that research is relevant.
-Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.
+Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required._

+One of the first video games that I have ever played was [Munchkin](https://en.wikipedia.org/wiki/Munchkin_(video_game)).
+It was released in 1981 when the video game industry was still in its infancy.
+Today, it is a multi-billion dollar business.
+In 2014 in the U.S. alone, 155 million people played video games.
+In total, they spent 15.4 billion US dollars (cmp. http://www.theesa.com/wp-content/uploads/2015/04/ESA-Essential-Facts-2015.pdf).

+In an industry, success is not only measured in good critics, but the amount of money earned.
+In order to make decisions about future productions, publishers may want to predict the total revenues which they can expect after a new game has been released.
+Those decisions could possibly be based on historical data and a suitable regression model.

 ### Problem Statement
 _(approx. 1 paragraph)_

-In this section, clearly describe the problem that is to be solved.
+_In this section, clearly describe the problem that is to be solved.
 The problem described should be well defined and should have at least one relevant potential solution.
-Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).
+Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once)._

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_

-In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
-Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.
+_In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
+Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem._

 * https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings
 * https://www.kaggle.com/egrinstein/20-years-of-games/discussion